Tie Fetish

 - Collecting silk ties for their texture, sheen, and weight.

-- Incorporating the garment into role-play involving professional, hierarchical, or dominant-submissive themes, overlapping with the authority cues of a uniform fetish.
+- Incorporating the garment into role-play built on professional, hierarchical, or dominant-submissive themes, overlapping with the authority cues of a uniform fetish.

 Psychology

 The interest fits standard models of fetish formation.
-As in Binet's account, early associative learning may link formalwear to a formative attraction, while the strong cultural coding of ties and collars as markers of status, competence, and control supplies a ready symbolic charge: the garment functions almost as a wearable insignia of authority.
-Some individuals are drawn specifically to the throat-focused sensation of a snug collar or knot, which overlaps with mild collar-and-ownership and restraint interests, and the tactile pull of silk and leather links it to the texture-driven appeal of a leather fetish.
+In Binet's associative account, early learning may link formalwear to a formative attraction, while the strong cultural coding of ties and collars as markers of status, competence, and control supplies a ready symbolic charge: the garment reads almost as a wearable insignia of authority.
+Some people are drawn specifically to the throat-focused sensation of a snug collar or knot, which shades into mild collar-and-ownership and restraint interests, and the tactile pull of silk and leather links it to the texture-driven appeal of a leather fetish.
 The evidence base specific to neckwear is essentially anecdotal.

 Prevalence & culture

 Necktie and collar fetishism is rarely studied in isolation and sits well below headline clothing fetishes such as footwear and legwear.
-In the large online survey by Scorolli and colleagues (2007), garment fetishes were dominated by shoes and hosiery, roughly a third of group memberships each, with neckwear forming only a tiny residual share, a distribution reproduced in the relative-frequency table on Wikipedia's Sexual fetishism article.
+In the large online survey by Scorolli and colleagues (2007), garment-directed interest was dominated by clothing worn on the legs and buttocks (about 33% of memberships) and footwear (about 32%), with neckwear forming only a tiny residual share, a distribution reproduced in the relative-frequency table on Wikipedia's Sexual fetishism article.
 Lay guides such as Glamour's A–Z of kinks treat formalwear interests as an uncommon mainstream curiosity.
 Dedicated online communities exist but are small.
 Because ties and collars have very high everyday visibility, many people hold faint formalwear associations without ever identifying a fetish.

 Safety, consent & law